Life As an Orthodontist

 The states with the most job growth for Orthodontist are Arizona, Maryland, and Florida.
 Watch out if you plan on working in South Carolina, Maine, or Idaho.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Orthodontists is somewhere between $72,780 and $208,000.
+The salary for Orthodontists ranges between about $72,780 and $208,000 a year.

 Orthodontists who work in Arkansas, Colorado, or Indiana, make the highest salaries.